ginalamp/NFT_Twitter_Evolution/README.md

 * Topic distribution

 Merged graphs
-* Merged graph output for sentiment can be generated through running the `merge-sentiment-graphs.ipynb` notebook.
+* Merged graph output for sentiment can be generated through running the `merge-sentiment-graphs.ipynb` notebook in `src/notebooks`.

 BTM topic modelling
 * BTM output can be found in the `BTM_topics/`